-If the breach affects a high volume of data subjects and personal data records, the most effective form of notification will be used and discussed with the Headteacher with support from the DPO.
+If the breach affects a high volume of data subjects and personal data records, the most effective form of notification will be used.

-Advice will be taken from the ICO about how to manage communication with data subjects if appropriate.
+Advice may be taken from the ICO about how to manage communication with data subjects if appropriate.